Sponheim family: History

 The family took its name from their ancestral seat at Sponheim Castle in the Hunsrück range, in present-day Burgsponheim near Bad Kreuznach, Rhineland-Palatinate.
 From the 11th century the family was divided in two closely related branches.

 One of these branches, probably the senior one, retained the Duchy of Carinthia and originated the County of Ortenburg in Bavaria.
 The other one remained in Rhenish Franconia, retaining the County of Sponheim.

 The founder of the ducal branch was Count Siegfried I (1010–1065), a Ripuarian Frank by birth and retainer of the Salian emperor Conrad II.
 For this reason the family is sometimes termed the Siegfrieding.
 Siegfried followed Conrad in his 1035 campaign against Duke Adalbero of Carinthia, who for unknown reasons had fallen out of favour with the emperor.

 By his marriage to Richgard, daughter of one Count Engelbert of the Bavarian Sieghardinger noble family, he became heir to large territories in Carinthia and Tyrol.
 In 1045 Siegfried received the title of a margrave in the Hungarian March by Emperor Henry III.
 His sons Engelbert, Margrave in Istria from 1090, and Hartwig founded Saint Paul's Abbey, Lavanttal on their mother's estates in 1091.

-When the ducal House of Eppenstein finally became extinct in 1122, Siegfried's grandson Henry inherited the title and became the first Sponheim Duke of Carinthia as well as Margrave in the Italian March of Verona.
+When the ducal House of Eppenstein became extinct in 1122, Siegfried's grandson Henry inherited the title and became the first Sponheim Duke of Carinthia as well as Margrave in the Italian March of Verona.
 Upon his death only one year later, he was succeeded by his brother Engelbert, whose descendants ruled in Carinthia until the death of Duke Ulrich III in 1269.

 Engelbert's younger son Rapoto became the ancestor of the Bavarian Ortenburg dynasty.
 The Sponheim dukes tried to consolidate their possessions by being loyal liensmen of the Imperial House of Hohenstaufen, they nevertheless had to struggle with reluctant local nobles like the Carinthian Ortenburger.
 The margravial title in Verona was lost to Herman III of Baden in 1151.